ikulan/ChildCareMap.ca/README.md

 ### Release

-- **Release Branch:** Represents the contents of production environment.
-When ready to release, create a pull request from the main branch to the release branch.
+- When ready to release, create and publish a release from `main` branch.

-- After the pull request is merged, create and publish a release with release notes and a version tag.
 This action triggers an automatic deployment to production.
 Use the following naming format for version tags: `frontend-v[major].[minor].[patch]`

 ## TODO